apache/spark-website/contributing.md

         Blockers.
 JIRA tends to unfortunately conflate "size" and "importance" in its Priority field values.
 Their meaning is roughly:
              1. Blocker: pointless to release without this change as the release would be unusable to a large minority of users.
-Correctness and data loss issues should be considered Blockers.
+Correctness and data loss issues should be considered Blockers for their target versions.
              1. Critical: a large minority of users are missing important functionality without this, and/or a workaround is difficult
              1. Major: a small minority of users are missing important functionality without this,